maxaus2002/Evaluating-Deep-Learning-Models-for-Minute-Level-Bitcoin-Forecasting-and-Subsequent-Trading-/README.md

 Configuration

-starting_year.txt
+At the top of each script:

+    # Forecast span control
+    SKIP_BEFORE_YEAR = 2025   # set to an int year to start from that year
+                              # set to None to include all years

--   Default: only forecast months in 2024+.
+-   Default: only forecast months in 2025+.
 -   Change to another year (e.g., 2023) to start at that year.
 -   Use None to process all available years in the dataset.